patrikx3/openwrt-insomnia/README.md

 ---

-The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) the crypto accelerator.
+The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) and the crypto accelerator.

 Also, a docker container with all the firmwares and packages are in `/build/source/bin` @